getkyo/kyo/README.md

 > Note: The naming convention for effect types is the plural form of the functionalities they manage.

-Kyo is designed so that any type `T` is automatically a `T > Any`, where `Any` signifies an empty set of pending effects.
+In Kyo, any type `T` is automatically considered to be of type `T > Any`, where `Any` denotes an absence of pending effects.
+In simpler terms, this means that every value in Kyo is automatically a computation, but one without any effects that you need to handle.

+This design choice streamlines your code by removing the necessity to differentiate between pure values and computations that may have effects.
+So, when you're dealing with a value of type `T > Any`, you can safely extract the `pure` value directly, without worrying about handling any side-effects.

 ```scala
 import kyo._